HuckerDuck/WebService_CodeDex/README.md

 ## Project Structure

-src/main/java/org/codedex/
-  controller/   → Rest Controller that send to the database service/      → Uses most of the logic and the if cases that is sent to the controller model/        → Model is what we send to the database repository/   → Uses a MongoDB repository
+- `src/main/java/org/codedex/controller/` → Rest Controller that send to the database
+- `src/main/java/org/codedex/service/` → Uses most of the logic and the if cases that is sent to the controller
+- `src/main/java/org/codedex/model/` → Model is what we send to the database
+- `src/main/java/org/codedex/repository/` → Uses a MongoDB repository
-  DTO/ → Is used from model and then to the others.
-Uses alot of Valid commands
+- `src/main/java/org/codedex/dto/` → Is used from model and then to the others.
+Uses alot of Valid commands that make use that the data enterd is correct,
-          that make use that the data enterd is correct, not empty and that for example to hp och the codemon isn't 0 src/main/resources/ application.properties → Configuration (don't add this publicly)
+-  not empty and that for example to hp och the codemon isn't 0
+- `src/main/resources/application.properties` → Configuration (don't add this publicly)

 ## Tech Stack
 - **Java** (21 is recommended)